 There are two ways to purchase envelopes and liners.
 The type you buy will determine how you use them.
 Some people like the convenience of a lined envelope, as they offer protection and a touch of style without extra work on your part.
 Others prefer an insert-style liner because of the flexibility it offers for design and style.

 Lined envelopes: You can’t beat pre-lined envelopes for simplicity and a touch of style.
 One of the most common types of lined envelopes used for invitations are foil-lined envelopes.
 These are an attractive way to protect your invitations while adding some sparkle.
-At Zola, we make invitation ordering easy and offer free shipping.
+At Zola, we make invitation ordering easy.
 Standard envelopes are included but you can also upgrade to our lovely foil-lined versions.

 Envelope liner: Another option is to get standard envelopes and add a separate liner.
 This gives you more flexibility in design choices but requires more work on your end.
 You’ll have to add the liner to your assembly line when you put your invitation pieces together for mailing.
 If you do have the time and want to add envelope liners, we’ve come up with some ordering tips and design ideas to inspire you.